nbarba/NLP-Classification/README.md

 # NLP-Classification
-This repo implements methods for extracting features from text, that I have used in my research for user input classification tasks.
+This repo contains python implementations for extracting features from text, that I have used in my research mostly for user input classification tasks.
 Two approaches are implemented:
   * One based on word-embeddings, which is described as part of the baseline methods in [1].
-  * A statistical n-gram language modeling approach, that estimates the conditional probability of a sentence in a class.
+  * A typical statistical n-gram language modeling approach, that estimates the conditional probability of a sentence in a class.

 # API Referernce
 To do....